OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ## Breaking Changes

-There aren't any breaking changes in this release.
-You can upgrade worry free!
+There aren't any breaking changes in this release so you can upgrade worry free!

 ## Upgrading